casper-network/docs/source/docs/casper/design/casper-design.md

 The Casper blockchain uses an on-chain account-based model, uniquely identified by an `AccountHash` derived from a specific `PublicKey`.
 By default, a transactional interaction with the blockchain takes the form of a Deploy cryptographically signed by the key-pair corresponding to the PublicKey used to create the account.
 All user activity on the Casper blockchain (i.e., "deploys") must originate from an account.
 Each account has its own context where it can locally store information (e.g., references to useful contracts, metrics, aggregated data from other parts of the blockchain).
 Each account also has a "main purse" where it can hold Casper tokens (see [Tokens](#tokens-purses-and-accounts) for more information).

-In this chapter we describe the permission model for accounts, their local storage capabilities, and briefly mention some runtime functions for interacting with accounts.
+This chapter describes the permission model for accounts, their local storage capabilities, and briefly mention some runtime functions for interacting with accounts.

 ### Creating an account {#accounts-creating}